CBI-PITT/stack_to_multiscale_ngff/README.md

 # some nifti are supported, but it is experimental
 ```

-Here we specific the file extension for the files.
+Here we specify the file extension for the images files that will be converted to ome-zarr.